COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/_site/First-report.md

 <br>
 <figure class="image" align="center">
 <img src="plots/Uk_03_23.png">
 <figcaption align="center"> <b>Figure 3</b> Here, we present a comparison between the radius of gyration across the UK on 23rd March and the baseline mobility levels.
-We observe a reduction in the average mobility for most of the UK as a result of restriction measures put into place by the Government.</figcaption>
+We observe a reduction in the average mobility of about 70% compared to the baseline for most of the UK as a result of restriction measures put into place by the Government.</figcaption>
 </figure>